UPAC REQUESTOR HANDBOOK

 All recognized student organizations are currently eligible to receive a $50.00 allocation per academic year.
 Requests must be submitted by the last day of classes of the fall semester.

 Exceptions exist only for newly recognized organizations in the spring semester.
+Valid expenditures include:

-- Office Supplies – pens, paper, etc.
+• Office Supplies – pens, paper,

-- Postage – mailings.
+• Postage –

-- Copying – organization newsletters, minutes, etc.
+• Copying – organization newsletters, minutes,

-Funds cannot be used towards event expenses, travel expenses, or the purchase of equipment, food or beverages.
+Funds cannot be used for event expenses, travel expenses, or the purchase of equipment, food or beverages.
 Student organizations must abide by all UPAC policies.
 For questions or clarification regarding the use of these funds, please contact the UPAC office.

 Funds allocated towards student organizations’ operations expenses can be used during the fall and spring semester and must be expensed no later than the last day of classes of the spring semester.